[ << ] [ >> ] [Top] [Contents] [Index] [ ? ]

 -convert fd-file-list

 Normally fdesign does its work interactively.
-This option causes the fdesign simply read a list of fdesign output file (the .fd files) and emit the corresponding C-routines and header files.
+This option causes it to simply read a list of fdesign output files (the .fd files) and emit the corresponding C-routines and header files.
+This can be useful e.g., in automatically compiling packages in Makefiles.
+Note that the input .fd will only be read but never modified when this option is used.

 -version